Special message to all parents of children in our school regarding the Government's Plans for a Phased Return to School

 It is my great pride and privilege to have been leading Shinfield St Mary’s C of E Junior School since 2014.
 There have been many changes, and together – children, staff, parents, governors – we have built, and we make, a fantastic team, in which everyone has something to bring to the feast.
-This has been recognised by OFSTED in 2018, when it was confirmed that we are a good school, providing well for all our children.
+This was recognised by OFSTED in 2018, when it was confirmed that we are a good school, providing well for all our children.

 Sue Runciman – Headteacher